 - The goddess in Saint Beast: Seijuu Kourin Hen has a gravity defying cloak.
 (Actually, pretty much a different coloured version of the page pic, random floating balls and everything.)

 - Yugi of Tenchi in Tokyo wears a cape of sorts that hovers around her.

-- The Imperial Orb, a powerful magical artifact and the Requisite Royal Regalia of the Dragaeran Empire, orbits the head of the Emperor or Empress.
+- Dragaera: the Imperial Orb, a powerful magical artifact and the Requisite Royal Regalia of the Dragaeran Empire, orbits the head of the Emperor or Empress.

 - Celine's shower curtain thingy and her hat-brim halo in Star Ocean: The Second Story.

-- Magical vests (and chains) worn by Kel'thuzad from Warcraft.
+- Magical vests (and chains) worn by Kel'thuzad.

 - As well as some of the armor pieces characters can wear in World of Warcraft.
 One example is the Poison Protocol Pauldrons, which seem to be three straps of leather surrounding an orb of blue fire on either shoulder.
 When looked at on the character, they don't actually touch the chest at all.

 - Grrl Power: Sydney Scoville has her seven orbs, which default position is to float in a circle above her head, hence her superhero name of "Halo".

 - Marcus from Hell(p) wears a beanie with a pompom on a string that floats like it's made of helium, giving him a bit of an Idiot Hair look.